MBI’s Microscopy Facility

 Visualization of the dynamic biological processes rely on advanced imagining technologies.
 The Microscopy Core is the largest of the MBI core facilities, serving as the backbone for most of the experimental work at the Institute.
 The Core supports image related research, offering a wide range of microscopes and image analysis resources.

-As of 2010, MBI’s microscopy facility has the following instruments:
+At its founding, MBI’s microscopy facility had the following instruments:

 Three confocals specified for different tasks: a PerkinElmer Spinning disk for very high speed confocal imaging at lowest light levels, a NikonA1Rsi equipped with a 32 channel spectral imaging head, the Zeiss Conforcor III for fluorescent correlation spectroscopy with ultra-low chromatic aberration lenses and the newest avalanche diode sensors offering triple the sensitivity of high end FCS system.